ReamG/CS262_Wire_Protocol/README.md

 Run `python client.py`.
 This will prompt your for the host address, which is the value that you copied while running the server.

 ### Usage

+This is a high-level overview of how to use the client.
+For more information about the adherence to the specs please check out `docs/implementation.md`.

 In general, the program works by asking you for a command, and then asking you for inputs to that command.
 For instance